-Besides, ${{\bm{X}}_k}\in {\mathbb C}^{G_r\times G_t}$ is the angular domain sparse channel matrix, where the non-zero ($i,j$)-th component corresponds to the complex gain on the channel consisting of the $i$-th cascaded AoA array steering vector at RIS/user side and the $j$-th AoD array steering vector at the BS side.
+In addition, ${{\bm{X}}_k}\in {\mathbb C}^{G_r\times G_t}$ is the angular domain sparse matrix, where the non-zero ($i,j$)-th component {\mbox{represents}} the complex gain of the spatial path corresponding to the $i$-th cascaded AoA steering vector at the RIS/user side and the $j$-th AoD steering vector at the BS side.